OpenIPC/openipc.github.io/certified.md

 ### OpenIPC Verified Ready

-- As of May 2026, CCDCAM is in the process of obtaining certification.
+- As of May 2026, CCDCAM company is in the process of obtaining certification.
-- As of May 2026, Anjoy is in the process of obtaining certification.
+- As of May 2026, Anjoy company is in the process of obtaining certification.

+## Creating Labels

+### OpenIPC Ready

+### OpenIPC Inside